gabesullice/deploykit/README.md

 You will need to have [Ansible](http://docs.ansible.com/intro_installation.html) installed.
 Ansible itself requires python.

 ### Setup
 Before deploying, you will need to set up some site specific variables and host information.
 These settings live outside the deploykit directory in a separate directory named `settings`.
-The 4 requites files are:
+The 4 required files are:

     hosts
     dev.yml